aredn/documentation/arednGettingStarted/node_admin.rst

 |icon7| Click the **Tools** icon at the bottom of the left nav bar and select one of the tools from the popup menu.

 WiFi Scan
+  This displays the *wifi scan* page which will show the results of the most recent scan (if any).
+Context-sensitive help is available by clicking the ``Help`` button.

-  This initiates a *passive* scan for wifi signals that are within range and are on the same channel width as your node.
-When installing a node at a new location it is best practice to scan on 5, 10, and 20 MHz channel widths to find all other 802.11 signals within range.
-This information will help you to pick a channel clear of interference.
-Several scans may be necessary to find all devices in range.
-When multiple ad-hoc networks are visible (using different SSIDs or channels), the ID of each 802.11 *network* is displayed but not the individual nodes.
-A passive scan does not transmit probes, so there is no risk that unintended transmissions will interfere with radar stations on DFS channels.
+  Click the ``Scan`` button in the lower right corner to initiate a new scan which looks for wifi signals that are using the same channel width as your node.
+It is best practice to scan on 5, 10, and 20 MHz channel widths to find any 802.11 signals within range.
+Several scans may be necessary to find as many local devices as possible.

   .. image:: _images/admin-wifi-scan.png
    :alt: WiFi Scan